 Our personnel also bring the children to Pinelawn Memorial Park for the families who have chosen burial there.

 The Archdiocese of Milwaukee Catholic Cemeteries provides the grave space, concrete vault and labor to perform the burial.
 Families interested in being present are welcome to attend.
-If the pregnancy ended within two weeks of one of the scheduled burial dates, call Holy Cross Cemetery (414 438 4420) so we can verify that the child will be released from the hospital in time.
+If the pregnancy ended within two weeks of one of the scheduled burial dates, please contact the hospital at which you were a patient to verify that the child will be released from the hospital in time.

 On the day of the burial at Holy Cross Cemetery, the Catholic Cemeteries’ Spiritual Director prays the Rite of Committal from the Roman Catholic Order of Christian Funerals in the presence of families, friends at the graveside within the Infant Memorial Garden (Block 17, Section F) or inside if the weather in inclement.